huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 ![](desalination.png)

-S﻿olar still:
+Solar still:

 ![The solar powered still is a cheap way to provide clean water in poor areas of the world.
 They can also be used to provide emergency clean water in remote places including the sea.](solar-still.gif "The solar powered still is a cheap way to provide clean water in poor areas of the world.
 They can also be used to provide emergency clean water in remote places including the sea.")

 ![Simple distillation done in the lab ](lab-distillation.jpg "Simple distillation as done in a lab")

-F﻿actors affecting simple distillation:
+Factors affecting simple distillation:

 •Amount of heat – the greater the heat available, the faster the distillation.
 Lab distillation is quicker than distillation using sunlight.